Stra-x/stra-x.github.io/_posts/2026-03-23-Re-Engineering-Pytune-Rogue-devices-in-the-age-of-conditional-access-pt-2.md

 ![MS Broker access token](/assets/images/outoftune2/ms-broke-device-code-auth.png)

 Again, this doesn't have to be device code phishing, I am sure folks out there have very creative way to get their hands on the right tokens.
-We just need to functionality in our script to accept an access token in place of a username and password.
+We just need to add functionality in our script to accept an access token in place of a username and password.

 # Intune Policies